kubernetes/community/contributors/design-proposals/statefulset-update.md

  type StatefulSetStatus struct {
     // ObservedGeneration and Replicas fields are ommitted for brevity.

- 	// CurrentTemplateRevision, if not nil, is the revision of the PodTemplate
+ 	// TemplateRevision, if not nil, is the revision of the PodTemplate that was
- 	// that was used to create Pods with ordinals in the sequence
+ 	// used to create Pods with ordinals in the sequence
-    // [0,CurrentRevisionReplicas).
+ 	// [0,CurrentReplicas).
  	TemplateRevision  *int64 `json:"templateRevision,omitempty"`

  	// TargetTemplateRevision, if not nil, is the revision of the PodTemplate
  	// that was used to create Pods with ordinals in the sequence
-    // [Replicas - TargetRevisionReplicas, Replicas).
+    // [Replicas - UpdatedReplicas, Replicas).
  	TargetTemplateRevision *int64 `json:"targetTemplateRevision,omitempty"`

  	// ReadyReplicas is the current number of Pods, created by the StatefulSet